cruseakshay/Notes/ML/R/Introduction to R for Finance/notes.md

     multiplier = 1 + (return / 100)

+- vector Coercesion
+    It is important to remember that a vector can only be composed of one data type.
+This means that you cannot have both a numeric and a character in the same vector.
+If you attempt to do this, the lower ranking type will be coerced into the higher ranking type.

+    The hierarchy for coercion is:
+    logical < integer < numeric < character
 ### Readings

 1. Python for Finance Analyze Big Financial Data By Yves Hilpisch